rjray/advent-2020-clojure/src/advent_of_code/README.md

 I was so annoyed with myself over my poor performance on this day's puzzles that I almost immediately went looking for improvement.
 The main improvement here is using a single regexp to get all the relevant parts of the text line.
 Really, after 25+ years of Perl I should have done that coming out of the gate.

-(Note that since this file is out of the usual `dayNN.clj` rotation, it doesn't run from the `core.clj` harness that those do.
-So I've imported the `read-input` fn from `advent-of-code.core` for simplicity.)

 ## [day03.clj](day03.clj)

 Day 3 (4520/4482, approx. 29 minutes).
 This one was much more fun than day 2 had been.
 I spent too much time on parsing the input into a usable data structure than I should have.
 Once I had part 1 done, I quickly learned that I should have parameterized the two slope values for the calculations.
 Which I KNEW I should have when I was writing it, but when you're in a hurry...